echosa/att/Readme.md

 Constructive criticism and tips for improvement are welcome.
 There's much about C I've forgotten, so I'm sure there are lots of things I can improve.
 Please share any improvements you find.
 Thanks!

+## Supported Package Managers

+`att` will only run for support package managers that you have installed.
+The current supported package managers are:
+- apt
+- brew
+- flatpak
+- guix
+- snap

 ## Installation
 I'm not providing any pre-built binaries at this time.
 Clone this repository, then run:
 ```